stuartjnelson/northern-badger-11ty-blog/articles/upgrading-11ty-handlebars-blog-from-2020.md

 I noticed there was a new feature (well, it was [released in 2021](https://azure.microsoft.com/en-gb/updates/general-availability-github-codespaces/#:~:text=Published%20date%3A%20August%2011%2C%202021,Studio%20Code%2C%20or%20using%20SSH.), but I just wasn't aware of it...) that allows you to run repositories in a [GitHub Codespace](https://github.com/features/codespaces).
 This is GitHub's virtual development environment enables you to work on and run a repository directly in the cloud.
 IT'S AMAZING.
 One of those times where a tool really is as easy as it claims.

-## Updating dependencies that are 4 years out of date ❓
+## Updating dependencies that are 4 years out of date

+I immediately encountered some frustrating dependency issues that prevented the app from running.
+Determined to resolve them, I started by updating 11ty itself.

-I immediately ran into some annoying dependency issues...
-I was worried about how difficult it would be to update 11ty since I was over four years out of date.
-To my surprise, it was no effort at all. **Shout out to the 11ty community!** The main issues I had were:
+Given that my version was over four years out of date, I was concerned about the difficulty of the update.
+To my surprise, it was effortless. **Shout out to the 11ty community!** With 11ty now updated to the latest stable version, the remaining issues I faced were:

 1. Handlebars was throwing a weird and unhelpful error about being unable to find the `head.hbs` partial, but ONLY when the app first started up.
-2. My CSS being inlined was no longer working.
+2. My CSS inlining was no longer functioning properly so I had no styles on the blog
 3. I had over 90 security vulnerabilities.

 ### Fixing Handlebars issues